Klatovy: Sights

 The oldest part of the town surrounded by fragments of town walls is protected as an urban monument zone since 1992.
 The best-preserved part of the fortifications is located on the eastern side of the historic town centre, where there are two circular bastions.

 One of the main landmarks of Klatovy is the Black Tower, built in 1547–1557 as a watchtower.
 It turned black after many fires in the history of the town.
 It is a five-story tower with a height of 81.6 m and 226 steps.
 Nowadays it is open to the public and serves as a lookout tower.

 After the Black Tower was finished, construction of the town hall began in 1557.
 Many construction modifications have completely changed its appearance.
 The last major reconstruction in the Neo-Renaissance style took place in 1923–1925 based on the project of the architect Josef Fanta.
 The building still serves its original purpose.

-The town museum, officially named Dr. Hostaš Museum of National History in Klatovy, in located in an Art Nouveau house built in 1905–1907.
+The town museum, officially named Dr. Hostaš Museum of National History in Klatovy, is located in an Art Nouveau house built in 1905–1907.

 Baroque Jesuit pharmacy called "At the White Unicorn" on the town square is now a pharmacy museum.
 The museum maps the history of pharmacy from 1776 until 1966, when the Jesuit pharmacy was abolished.
 It contains valuable equipment, mostly from the 18th century.
 Next to the museum is the Gallery At the White Unicorn.

 Religious monuments

 The Jesuit Church of the Immaculate Conception of the Virgin Mary and of Saint Ignatiusis was built in the early Baroque style in 1655–1679.
 It was designed by Carlo Lurago and finished by Domenico Orsi.
 After it was damaged by a fire, it was reconstructed in 1826 to its current appearance.
 Beneath the church are extensive catacombs where the Jesuits buried members of the order from the 1670s (before the church was finished) until 1783.
 About 38 mummified bodies have been preserved to this day.

 The Dominican monastery with the Church of Saint Lawrence were founded in the 14th century, but they were burned down during the Hussite Wars in 1419.
 They were renewed after the Thirty Years' War, but were again destroyed by a fire in 1689.
 The monastery complex was then finally rebuilt in the Baroque style in 1694–1709, but the monastery was abolished in 1786.
 Today the premises of the former monastery serves social and educational purposes.
 The church building, owned by the town, was reconstructed in 2000 and is used as an exhibition space.

 The Church of the Nativity of the Virgin Mary was built in the Gothic style at the end of the 13th century.
-Renaissance and baroque modifications were made during the building's history, then it was regotized by Josef Fanta in 1898–1908.
+Renaissance and Baroque modifications were made during the building's history, then it was re-Gothized by Josef Fanta in 1898–1908.
 Next to the church is a separate bell tower called "White Tower", built in 1581.
 After a fire in 1758, it was raised and modified to its current form.